fboes/blogophon/docs/special-features.md

 If this feature is activated, there will be index pages generated for every author, so you can see all pages written by a single author.

-For each article with an author different from the set default auhtor, just [add the author name](markdown.md).
+For each article with an author different from the set default author, just [add the author name](markdown.md).

 RSS
 ----------------